uncle-ben-devel/hskanner3d/README.md

 ## Operating System Setup
 The HSkanner3D software is designed around the linux family of operating systems, thus we will be installing a linux distro on our PC to turn it into the CN and AS.

 *   go to [the download page for Ubuntu 18.04](https://releases.ubuntu.com/18.04) and download the Ubuntu 18.04 .iso (HSkanner3D is known to work with Ubuntu 18.04 - other distros or versions may work, but 18.04 has all the majority of required software in the repositories or otherwise easily accessible).
 I recommend Ubuntu because it has the option to easily install and run the proprietary NVidia driver, which is needed for smooth operation.
-The checksum of the .iso I used is WIP WIP.
 *   on Windows, download [Rufus](https://rufus.ie/downloads/) or a similar tool and use it to flash the .iso to a USB medium from which we'll boot and install the OS.
 *   on Linux, you can use dd to flash the .iso to an external installation medium using
 ```